Getting a New Travel Card How to Choose a Travel Credit Card

 Travel credit cards award you points or miles for purchases made through the card.
 Most travel credit cards offer bonus categories where cardmembers can earn accelerated points and miles for spending at grocery stores, restaurants, travel expenses and gas stations.
 Once you’ve accumulated enough points or miles, you can redeem them for travel, including flights, hotels, rental cards and other eligible expenses.

 Airline and hotel credit cards are types of travel cards.
 The main difference between these categories of credit cards is that with both hotel and airline credit cards, you’ll earn points and miles that are redeemable only through the co-branded merchant.
 As an example, United credit cards earn MileagePlus Miles that can be used only for United flights.
 Likewise, Marriott credit cards earn Bonvoy Points that can only be used to book free and discounted hotel stays.

-Both travel cards and cash rewards cards have their perks, and one is not notably more beneficial than the other unless you plan to travel.
 If your main purpose for earning credit card points is to travel extravagantly for less, then a travel card is the way to go.
 With cash rewards cards, you earn a percentage back on all of your purchases.
 Many times, a specific purchase, such as buying gas, will earn you more back than the new headsets you bought on Amazon.
 The best cash-back credit cards are generally easier to keep track of, and you can redeem your points as deposits into your bank account.